uhm-descartes/ee645/morea/linear-models/assessment-logistic-theory.md

    \\[ \sum_{i} \alpha(\q, \k_i) v_i. \\]

-   It is also common to normalize the attention (or pass it through a softmax layer), but let us not worry about normalization right away.
+   It is also common to normalize the attention (by passing it through a softmax layer) to make it into a probability distribution, but let us not worry about normalization right away.

     * Can you show that the linear regression prediction falls into this template?
 Let me get you started: the test sample, \\(\z\\) can